rpeszek/my-blogs/posts/2021-07-10-polysemy-arrows.markdown

 * `readTTY2A` and `writeTTY2A` are available for by arrow code.
 In particular, these can be used to create new arrow effects that compile down to `Eff2 (Eff2Free Teletype2)`.

-This is the most interesting case of nesting and is shown next:
+Implementing arrow effects on top of other arrows effects seems to be the most interesting case of nesting and is shown next:

-## Nested Effects
+## Creating Nested Effects

 `DoEcho2` has a non-unit input and output making it more interesting.
 We will interpret it down to `Teletype2` effect by writing the output, reading the new input and returning it as the result.